Merkel or Putin: Trump won't be drawn on who he trusts more

 "Countries want their own identity.
 The UK wanted its own identity.
 I do believe this, if they hadn't been forced to take in all of the refugees so many, with all the problems that entails, you wouldn't have a Brexit... it probably could've worked out."

-According to the Times, Trump would offer Britain a quick and "fair" trade deal with America within weeks of taking office.
+According to the Times, Trump would offer Britain a "fair" trade deal with America within weeks of taking office.
+That's in stark contrast to outgoing President Barack Obama who had said that the UK would be "at the back of the queue" for trade talks.

 He also revealed that he was inviting Prime Minister Theresa May to visit him "right after" he gets into the White House and wants a trade agreement between the two countries secured "very quickly."